-League Presidents and Information Officers - Please be sure to update all new officers and board members for the 2018 season immediately after your elections.
-Updating the Little League Data Center will ensure that your volunteers receive all of the necessary details for the 2018 season.
+League Presidents and Information Officers - Please be sure to update all new officers and board members for this season immediately after your elections.
+Updating the Little League Data Center will ensure that your volunteers receive all of the necessary details for the season.

 Use this link to access the Little League Data Center